Wacky-Mole/WackysDatabase/Thunderstore/README.md

 - `waterPiece` (bool): Indicates whether the piece is a water piece.
 - `noInWater` (bool): Indicates whether the piece cannot be placed in water.
 - `notOnFloor` (bool): Indicates whether the piece cannot be placed on the floor.
+- `notOnWood` (bool): Indicates whether the piece cannot be placed on the wood.
 - `onlyinTeleportArea` (bool): Indicates whether the piece can only be placed in teleport areas.
 Stone Groups making a Circle
 - `allowedInDungeons` (bool): Indicates whether the piece is allowed in dungeons.
 - `canBeRemoved` (bool): Indicates whether the piece can be removed.